Codecademy/docs/content/python/concepts/built-in-functions/terms/type/type.md

 ---
 Title: 'type()'
-Description: 'A function that returns the data type of an object.'
+Description: 'Returns the data type of an object.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'